AapoTuulentie/MusicGenerator/Documentation/Weekly_report6.md

 #### Weekly Report 6
 - Pylint and overall style improved
+- Modified some tests
+- Tried to figure out whats wrong with the randomized durations function

-Still need to finish documentation.
+Still need to finish documentation and improve tests

-Time used: 2h
+Time used: 5h